MINISTRYGmbH/morrow-docs/app/features/Time/readme.md

 =====

 This is just an example feature you can use to get a feeling for the construction of features.
-It display just a clock.
+It just displays a clock.
+And only on this page you will see that clock on the right side of this paragraph.

-You will find it in the folder `app/features/`.
+You will find its code in the folder `app/features/`.

 Available Feature Controllers